Shenandoah University’s 1098-T Tax Form Resource Center

 - Check the box and click submit.

-The deadline to sign up for electronic delivery for the current tax year is January 1st, 2020.
-If you sign up after the deadline, you will still receive a paper statement via U.S. Postal Mail and the following tax year you will receive the electronic copy.
-Students who did not submit their consent, may still go to heartland.ecsi.net and view their 1098T electronically with the option to print.
+- The deadline to sign up for electronic delivery for the current tax year is December 31st, 2020.
+If you sign up after the deadline, you will still receive a paper statement via U.S. Postal Mail, and the following tax year you will receive the electronic copy.
+However, you may still view it electronically at any time by visiting heartland.ecsi.net and following the instructions listed earlier in the FAQ’s.
+By signing up for electronic delivery, it merely lets you know when it is ready to be viewed.
+Otherwise, you may still view your statement at any time.